Research interests + projects

-Artificial Photosynthetic Systems: Artificial photosynthesis involves capturing energy from the sun and storing it in the form of chemical fuels.
+Artificial Photosynthesis & Solar Fuels: Artificial photosynthesis involves capturing energy from the sun and storing it in the form of chemical fuels.
 The focus of this research is to create engineered solar fuel generators for the photocatalytic production of hydrogen, a leading candidate for the fuel of the future.
-Our team develops photoelectrochemical cells and multifunctional photocatalysts activated by solar and ultraviolet radiation for hydrogen generation by water splitting.
-We design and build original photoreactors for the scalable production of hydrogen and other chemical fuels.
+Our team develops photoelectrochemical cells and multifunctional photocatalysts activated by solar and ultraviolet radiation for hydrogen generation by water splitting and carbon dioxide conversion.
 Our target is to create sustainable ways of producing solar fuels by utilizing earth-abundant materials and cost-effective processes.

 Photoreactors for Water Purification: The ultraviolet (UV) reactor is today’s fastest growing water treatment technology.
 The primary emphasis of this research is to formulate the next generation of UV photolytic and photocatalytic reactors, by studying their fundamentals including their hydrodynamics, kinetics, and optics.
-We develop models of UV reactor performance and evaluate them through extensive experimental studies.
-Our current strategic project focuses on the development of a new generation of UV reactors operating with UV-LEDs.
-The research program we have been leading in this field has and will continue to have a significant impact on product development in the UV reactor industry.
+Our current strategic project focuses on the development of new generation of UV reactors operating with UV-LEDs and microplasma UV.
+The research programs we have been leading in this field continue to have a significant impact on product development in the UV reactor industry.